rayhan999/foodies-network/README.md

 - In the review page users can see the details of their added items and also the total price.
 - There is a Checkout button which will use for render users to payment gateway page.

+---

+## Installation Instruction to run the code ✔

+- At first  you have to download the zip file and unzip it or you can clone the project directly.
+- Then go to command prompt.
+- In command prompt , go inside the folder of this code.
+- Then type `npm i` and press ENTER.
+It'll install all the dependencies I used for this project.
+- After completing the installation , simply type `npm start` .
+Then the project will aumatically start in 3000 port. it 3000 is already in used, then it'll ask permission to start the project in 3001.

 ### `npm start`

 Runs the app in the development mode.\